supabase/supabase-flutter/README.md

 }
 ```

 > `authCallbackUrlHostname` is optional.
-It will be used to filter for Supabase authentication redirect deeplink.
-You need to provide this param if you use deeplink for other features on the mobile app.
+It will be used to filter Supabase authentication redirect deeplink.
+You need to provide this param if you use deeplink for other features on the app.

 Now you can access Supabase client anywhere in your app.